 The better felts are the SBS Rubber modified bitumen.
 They are fortified with rubber which helps the underlayment lay flat on installation.
 The rubber also helps the material to self-seal around the roof fasteners.

 The price for SBS rubber modified bitumen is the cheapest out of the other two options.
 In many cases, it is costs less to apply two layers of SBS rubber modified felt than one layer of synthetic or self-adhering underlayment.

-Organic felt is not 100% waterproof but the SBS modified version has more rubber in it allowing it to be superior at being waterproof.
+Organic felt is not 100% waterproof, but the SBS-modified version has more rubber, allowing it to be more water proof than the organic felt.